Under the NFL scheduling formula below, every team plays 17 regular-season games with one bye week. The Bears' schedule will consist of the following:

-- Home and away against three NFC North opponents (6 games).
+Home and away against each of the other three NFC North opponents (6 games).

-- The four teams from another division within the NFC on a rotating three-year cycle (4 games).
+All four teams from another NFC division on a rotating three-year cycle (4 games).

-- Two intraconference games based on the prior year’s standings (2 games).
-These games match a first-place team against the first-place teams in the two same-conference divisions the team is not scheduled to play that season.
-The second-place, third-place, and fourth-place teams in a conference are matched in the same way each year.
+Two intraconference (NFC) games based on the prior year's standings (2 games).
+These games match a first-place team against the first-place teams in the two NFC divisions the Bears are not scheduled to play that season.
+The second-place, third-place and fourth-place teams within each division are matched in the same way each year.

 One interconference (AFC) game based on the prior year's standings on a rotating four-year cycle (1 game).
 These games match a first-place NFC team against a first-place AFC team in a division that the team is not otherwise scheduled to play that season.
 The second-place, third-place and fourth-place teams in each division are matched in the same way each year.
 The home conference for this game will rotate each season.

 All 32 clubs will play internationally at least once every eight years.

 The browser you are using is no longer supported on this site.
 It is highly recommended that you use the latest versions of a supported browser in order to receive an optimal viewing experience.
 The following browsers are supported: Chrome, Edge (v80 and later), Firefox and Safari.